webzille/colorutility/README.md

 // )
 ```

-If you set `$transparency` to false, than it woul ignore the 'transparent' colors.
+If you set `$transparency` to false, than it would ignore the 'transparent' colors.

 ### Viewing color